 I’m sure this was my fault; I must have accidentally overwritten the file.
 So I went to Dropbox.com to restore a previous version of the book.
 But since Dropbox doesn’t properly recognize .scriv files, this feature was missing.

-The image below shows the option I expected to find — which is only available for individual files, not folders:
+The image below shows the option I expected to find—which is only available for individual files, not folders:

 I needed to find an alternative.
 Luckily, I was able to resurrect an old version from my Mac’s Time Machine.
 (This is why we constantly backup our files.)

-Now, to avoid this problem in the future, I’ve set up an archive folder that I will manually update after each day’s writing.
+To avoid this problem in the future, I’ve set up an archive folder that I will manually update after each day’s writing.
 By selecting all the Scrivener projects in my Dropbox folder, I then compress them into a single .zip file:

 Zips save space, and you can put multiple files inside.
 This way I keep accessible backups of each .scriv in the event this error repeats itself.

-Scrivener is available for both Mac and PC, and Dropbox is a free web service.
-I definitely recommend both, and by properly setting up these applications, you can can avoid losing your hard-won writing as well as your sanity.
+By properly setting up these applications, you can can avoid losing your hard-won writing as well as your sanity.